Drama and Theatre Studies A Level

 Looking Further Ahead

-Whichever path a student chooses to follow, an employer or university will recognise the importance of A level Drama because of the transferable skills it offers.
-Students develop the confidence to speak and present in front of others and work effectively and creatively in a team as well as having a broad social, cultural and historical knowledge base.
+Whichever path a pupil chooses to follow, an employer or university will recognise the importance of A level Drama because of the transferable skills it offers.
+Pupils develop the confidence to speak and present in front of others and work effectively and creatively in a team as well as having a broad social, cultural and historical knowledge base.